ripienaar/puppet-catalog-diff/README.md

 ### Fact search

 You can pass `--fact_search` to filter the list of nodes based on a single fact value.
 This currently defaults to `kernel=Linux` if you do not pass it.
-The yaml cache will be queried to find all nodes whose fact matches that value.
-Once a list of nodes with known facts is compiled a rest or puppetdb connection ( as mentioned above) filters the list to only nodes who are "active" based typically on puppetdb.
-For more information on deactiving nodes in puppetdb see [this article](http://docs.puppetlabs.com/puppetdb/latest/maintain_and_tune.html)
+This query will be passed as a filter to the PuppetDB to retrieve the list of nodes to compare.

 ### Changed depth